VERSO-UVM/Open-Resource-Library/docs/concepts/project_management.md

 Project management is the process that guides a team’s work to accomplish all project goals within certain parameters.
 The goal of project management is to produce a complete project that meets these objectives.

 No matter the type of Open Source project, whether it is publishing a research paper openly or creating a new library for a programming language, you will have to work with others.
-Managing those interactions will help it be on time with what you envisioned.
+In managing those interactions, it will help it be on time with what you envisioned.

 ## Project Phases
 The phases of project management refer to the different stages that a project goes through from its inception to its completion.
 These phases typically include: